Be a Catalyst for Change

 When students enter the workplace, we hope that they will have a sense of agency and preparation to think creatively, form teams, and collaborate across disciplines and departments.
 We hope that they will have a renewed sense of vocation and the skills and mindset for social impact.

-Between 2019 and 2023, 45 students have graduated with a PLU Innovation Studies minor.
+Between 2019 and 2024, over 60 students have graduated with a PLU Innovation Studies minor.
 Most now work in highly creative fields, including business, education, computing, non-profit organizations, music, and public service.
 Interested in joining them?

 Program Influences

-Innovation Studies at PLU is the first fully-developed academic program in the Pacific Northwest that studies innovation, entrepreneurship, and design thinking through a rich interdisciplinary lens.
+Innovation Studies at PLU was one of the first fully-developed academic programs in the Pacific Northwest to study innovation, entrepreneurship, and design thinking through a rich interdisciplinary lens.
 Some courses relate to the cognitive processes of innovation or innovation in historical or ethical perspective; others pertain more directly to stages of the innovation process or professional skills considered useful in teams charged with bringing new ideas to market.
-We are proud of our program and its focus on community engagement.

-The Pacific Northwest is a region strongly connected to the tradition of entrepreneurship and social responsibility, from Boeing and Microsoft to Amazon, Alaska Airlines, and numerous companies involved with health-care innovation and entertainment.
+The Pacific Northwest is strongly connected to innovation entrepreneurship initiatives, from Boeing and Microsoft to Amazon, Alaska Airlines, and numerous companies involved with health-care and entertainment.

 Many of our alumni work in these companies and helped to start or expand them.

-The director of Innovation Studies is Michael Halvorson, Ph.D., Benson Family Chair in Business and Economic History.
+The founding director of Innovation Studies was Michael Halvorson, Ph.D., Benson Family Chair in Business and Economic History.
 Dr. Halvorson worked at Microsoft and was an early PC programming enthusiast and book author.
-Halvorson teaches courses on U.S. business and economic history, design thinking, the history of technology, and innovation for social impact.
+Halvorson teaches courses on U.S. business and economic history, the history of technology, and innovation for social impact.

 For a complete list of the PLU faculty members affiliated with the Innovation Studies program, click here.